Trump facing legal, political headwinds as he eyes comeback

-CONROE, Texas (AP) — As he prepared to tee off at one of his Florida golf courses, a fellow player introduced Donald Trump as the “45th president of the United States.”
+CONROE, Texas — As he prepared to tee off at one of his Florida golf courses, a fellow player introduced Donald Trump as the “45th president of the United States.”

 “45th and 47th,” Trump responded matter-of-factly, before hitting his drive.